HemalK1412/GameProgramming/Tutorials/Update UI.md

 ## Using Unity Events

 ### Setup
-A canvas with 2 text box 1 with the description of the collectible object
+A canvas with 2 text boxes 1 with the description of the collectable object and the other empty or a 0.

+A collectable that the player will pick up.

+The Player will have his inventory(script).